drtchops/yakuzarando/README.md

 ## Usage

-Edit `config.ini` to specify your Yakuza 5 directory, then just run `python main.py`.
-The rando will create a backup of the changed `.par` file in your game directory.
+Edit `config.ini` to specify your Yakuza 5/0 directory, then just run `python main.py`.
+The rando will create a backup of the changed files in your game directory.

 ```
-usage: main.py [-h] [--revert] [--seed SEED]
+usage: main.py [-h] [--revert] [--seed SEED] {5,0}

 Randomize a yakuza game

+positional arguments:
+  {5,0}                 specify which game to randomize

 optional arguments:
   -h, --help            show this help message and exit